 - FO.POA.00015 POE Compliance Checklist

 List of Production Organisation Approvals (POA)

-- EASA Form 4 - Details of Management Personnel to be accepted as specified in Part 21A.145(c)(2)
+- Details of Management Personnel: EASA Form 4 – POA is required for Management Personnel to be accepted as specified in Part 21, 21.A.145(c)(2)

 Important information for EASA Foreign Part 21 Approval Holders/Applicants

 01/12/2020: Information letter on update of requirements for occurrence reporting (AMC 20-8A)

 14/11/2017: Information letter on changes related to communication between EASA and Part 21 Subpart G POA applicants/holders (including communication without paper, corrective action plan, occurrences)

 Fees & Charges

 In accordance with Commission Implementing Regulation (EU) 2019/2153, the Agency levies fees and charges for all its certification and approvals activities.

 For more information, please refer to the above-mentioned Fees & Charges Regulation or consult the Fees & Charges page.